janis-schanbacher/dev-guide/scrum/scrum.md

   - more difficult if people involved are not empowered or self-managing

 ## Scrum Values
-Five values Scrum depends:Commitment, Focus, Openness, Respect, Courage.
+Five values Scrum depends on: Commitment, Focus, Openness, Respect, Courage.
 Team members learn and explore these values as they are working with Scrum events and artifacts.
 - Commitment: Team commits to achieving its goals and supporting each other
 - Focus: Primary focus on best possible progress on goals
 - Openness: Team and stakeholders open about the work and the challenges
 - Respect: Team members respect each other to be capable, independent
 - Courage: members have courage to do the right thing
--

 ## Scrum Theory and directions
 - Focus on Empiricism and lean thinking
   - Empiricism: assert that knowledge coms from experiance, thus make desicions based on what is observed
   - Lean thinking: Focus on essentials

 ## Scrum Team
 - no sub-teams or hierarchies.
 Cohesive unit of professionals focused on one objective at a time, the Product Goal